-- Before adjusting DMD convergence, make sure the projector has reached a steady operational state.
+- 1. Before adjusting DMD convergence, make sure the projector has reached a steady operational state.
 If switching from a white or bright test pattern to a dark convergence test pattern, or if warming up the projector after a shutdown, allow 15 minutes for stabilization so the optics can reach a steady state. - 2.
-Make sure the Convergence Enable option is selected: - a) From the display panel, select MENU > Admin > Service. - b) Enter the service password. - c) Select Convergence Enable. - 3.
-From the Test Pattern menu, select the E-Convergence test pattern and display it full screen.
+To enable electronics convergence, select MENU > Admin > Service > Convergence and select Enable E-Convergence Adjustment.

+The Electronic Convergence test pattern is automatically displayed.

 Until electronic convergence is completed, the displayed image may appear to be blurred and difficult to read, especially for white text, due to the mis-convergence of the red, green, and blue pixels.